Andreas Umland

-Andreas Umland (born 1967) is a political scientist studying contemporary Russian and Ukrainian history as well as regime transitions.
+Andreas Umland (born 1967) is a German political scientist studying contemporary Russian and Ukrainian history as well as regime transitions.
 He has published on the post-Soviet extreme right, municipal decentralization, European fascism, post-communist higher education, East European geopolitics, Ukrainian and Russian nationalism, the Donbas and Crimea conflicts, as well as the neighborhood and enlargement policies of the European Union.
-He is a Senior Expert at the Ukrainian Institute for the Future in Kyiv as well as a Research Fellow at the Swedish Institute for International Affairs in Stockholm.
+He is a Senior Expert at the Ukrainian Institute for the Future in Kyiv as well as a research fellow at the Swedish Institute for International Affairs in Stockholm.
 He lives in Kyiv, and teaches as an Associate Professor of Politics at the National University of Kyiv-Mohyla Academy.
-In 2005–2014, he was involved in the creation of a new Master's program in German and European Studies administered jointly by the Kyiv-Mohyla Academy and Jena University.
+In 2005–2014, he was involved in the creation of a Master's program in German and European Studies administered jointly by the Kyiv-Mohyla Academy and Jena University.

-Biography

-Born in 1967 in the city of Jena, Thuringia, East Germany, Umland was educated at the Erich Weinert Special High School for Preparation to Russian Teacher Studies (Spezialoberschule zur Vorbereitung auf das Russischlehrerstudium, EWOS) at Wiesenburg, Mark Brandenburg, in 1981–1985.
-He studied Russian, journalism, history and politics at the Karl Marx University of Leipzig in 1989–1990 (State-Certified Translator / Staatlich geprüfter Übersetzer), Free University of Berlin in 1990–1992 and 1994–1995 (Otto Suhr Institute, Political Science Diploma / Diplom-Politologe), University of Oxford in 1992–1994 (St. Cross College, Master of Philosophy in Russian and East European Studies M.Phil.) and Stanford University in 1996–1997 (Master of Arts in Political Science A.M.), with scholarships from the Friedrich Ebert Foundation, Foreign and Commonwealth Office, German Academic Exchange Service (DAAD), and German Academic Scholarship Foundation (ERP-Stipendienprogramm der Studienstiftung des Deutschen Volkes).

-In 1999, he received a D.Phil.
-(Doctor of Philosophy) degree in History from the Free University of Berlin (Friedrich Meinecke Institute), with a dissertation on the rise of Vladimir Zhirinovsky in Russian politics (NaFöG Scholarship of the Land Berlin).
-In 2008, he received a PhD (Doctor of Philosophy) degree in Politics from the University of Cambridge (Trinity College / Faculty of Social and Political Sciences), with a dissertation on post-Soviet Russian "uncivil society" (Kurt Hahn Trust Scholarship).